martinSteadD/sem_assessment/use-cases/generate-country-report.md

 ### Success End Condition

-A report is available for the user to view.
+A report is available for the user to view with the fields:
+- Code
+- Name
+- Continent
+- Region
+- Population
+- Capital

 ### Failed End Condition